 - The stem of a word always denotes an action, and the inner case describes the word’s relation to this action.

 - The stems of the relative pronouns are defined in this table.

 Derivational morphology (compound words)

 - One.
-A compound word is constructed from a two-word sentence.
-The compound consists of the parts given here.
+A compound word is constructed from a two-word sentence – predicate and object of which become modifier and head of the compound, respectively – as shown here.